roundware/roundware-server/docs/source/v1/api/get_asset_info.html.md

 # get\_asset\_info

 Returns useful info about a particular asset.
-Originally developed to assist with asset voting and has been in large part replaced by other API calls and the TastyPie REST API.
+Originally developed to assist with asset voting and has been in large part replaced by other API calls and the REST API.

 **Example Call:**